manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 Insulin is a hormone that regulates blood sugar.
 Hyperglycaemia, or raised blood sugar, is a common effect of uncontrolled diabetes and over time leads to serious damage to many of the body's systems, especially the nerves and blood vessels.

-Leading compnaies as well as startups are actively working on this specific healthcare domain and coming up with AI powered applications on use-cases like
+Leading companies, as well as startups, are actively working on this specific healthcare domain and coming up with AI-powered applications on use-cases like
 Glucose Monitoring Systems, Nutrition Coaching, Early Diagnosis Tools etc.

 #### Motivation